-So, what is Setapp?
-Setapp is basically your PC to Mac migration savior, as it allows you to get instant access to a collection of stellar apps, for every need.
+What is Setapp?
+Setapp is basically your PC to Mac migration savior, as it allows you to get instant access to a collection of stellar apps for every need.
 You won’t have to spend hours or days in a row researching the best apps for certain tasks or trying to find the best replacement for your Windows equivalent.
 And when it comes to essential software, you won’t realize last minute that you don’t have it.

 Setapp is available on a monthly subscription basis, but what it offers in return is definitely worth it.
-The Mac app manager brings constant updates to its app list, while also making sure users always have the latest version of any app, by offering free updates.
+This Mac app manager brings constant updates to its app list, while also making sure users always have the latest version of any app, by offering free updates.
 The apps in Setapp are organized in an intuitive dashboard, making it easy for you to quickly find what you’re looking for.
-Setapp has the best apps for Mac readily available, covering areas such as productivity, education, task management, writing, maintenance, creativity, Mac hacks, developer tools, lifestyle, personal finance.
+Setapp has the best apps for Mac readily available, covering areas such as productivity, education, task management, writing, maintenance, creativity, Mac hacks, developer tools, lifestyle, personal finance, and more.
 Just imagine how much time it would take you to find at least one great app for each of these categories.
-And a load of money.
+And a lot of money.

-With Setapp, you’ll have Windows to macOS transition made easier with useful app tools to increase daily productivity both at work and in your personal life.
-What’s more, you’ll also have a lot of apps to help you keep your Mac in maximum shape.
+With Setapp, you’ll have Windows to macOS transition made easier with useful apps to increase daily productivity both at work and in your personal life.
+What’s more, you’ll also have a lot of apps to help you keep your Mac in top shape.
 CleanMyMac X will help you to maintain the rapidity of your Mac by getting rid of junk and temporary files that could clog your system.
-Disk Drill is there when you need a reliable and efficient recovery and with WiFi Explorer you’ll always be able to pinpoint and fix issues of connectivity.
+Disk Drill is there when you need a reliable and efficient recovery, and with WiFi Explorer you’ll always be able to pinpoint and fix issues of connectivity.